mdalgitsis/mec-edge-site/README.md

 ![](miscellaneous/high_level_bind5g_model.png)

-Functionalities such as auto-scalling K8s cluster resources with OSM and edge-slicing with KNFs will be discussed and described on the future, on an aupdated version of the current document.
+Functionalities such as scalling K8s cluster resources with OSM and deploying helm-chart with KNFs are discussed and described on the Edge OpenAPI section.